 - Writing email responses, dating profiles, resumes and term papers.

 - Creating photorealistic art in a particular style.

 - Writing music in a specific style or tone.

 What are the benefits of generative AI?

-Generative AI can be applied extensively across every area of the business.
+Generative AI can be applied extensively across many areas of the business.
 It can make it easier to interpret and understand existing content and automatically create new content.
 Developers are exploring ways that generative AI can improve existing workflows, with an eye to adapting workflows entirely to take advantage of the technology.
-Some of the potential benefits to consider in implementing generative AI include the following:
+Some of the potential benefits of implementing generative AI include the following: